Cold-Winter/vqs/README.md

 ```
 python writelmdb.py
 ```
-To concat the l2 normalized image feature, question feature and answer feature into LMDB to feed into neural network.
+to concat the l2 normalized image feature, question feature and answer feature into LMDB to feed into neural network.

 ### MLP